Catalyst Ecosystem Goals

 To become a global leading ecosystem the Catalyst funding process will need to be simple and easy to use for proposers, assessors and voters that want to participate.
 The simpler and easier it is for people to use the more that people will both want to and be able to participate in the Catalyst funding process.

-The infrastructure and processes used to operate Catalyst need to be easy to maintain by aligning on standards and technical approaches where possible and using best practices.
+The infrastructure and processes used to operate Catalyst need to be easy to maintain by aligning on processes and technical approaches where possible and establishing best practices.
 Keeping maintainability high will make the ecosystem more efficient and flexible in how it is updated.
 Increasing alignment around implementations can help with increasing the ease of maintainability and make it easier for contributors with skill and knowledge sharing across the ecosystem.
 Ecosystem infrastructure and processes which are easier to maintain will also compete more effectively against other ecosystems.

 The community should increasingly have complete ownership over the Catalyst ecosystem.
 This ownership involves how it is supported, moderated, operated and improved.